 For those that have used detectors, knowing what does K band means on a radar detector, is essential.
 K band technology was introduced only a few years back.
 It’s a system that is used in many modern radar detectors that can alert you fast; it can, however, give out false alerts.
 The K Band frequency was once used extensively by law enforcement.
 By 2018, it is used less and less, so you may not get a hit with this, but it still happens.

 This frequency shows up because police radar guns use this frequency a lot.
 Many detectors have a hard time finding this band, and thus law enforcement uses this often.
-It’s an interesting little option, and it’s something that is like the K band, except it’s difficult to detect.
-Police guns often cycle between X, K, and Ka, but tend to stick to Ka more often than not.
+It’s an attractive little option, and it’s something that is like the K band, except it’s difficult to detect.
+Police radars often cycle between X, K, and Ka, but tend to stick to Ka more often than not.
 If you see the Ka alert, slow down immediately, there’s a low chance of a false alert in this option.

 A unique radar detector code.
 The Pop band is one of the more significant options that police officers use with their guns.
 It’s a band that requires specific changeover.
 POP mode drops the strength of other codes and focuses on police officer radar guns that are newer.
 Older options do not have this option on it.
 Pop band detects radars that use the POP code, but it can be hit or miss many times.

 The Stealth Mode (V)